rmkrupp/cards/ROADMAP.md

  - [ ] maintain a log of every command sent to the parser

+   - [ ] transform particles back into commands?

    - [ ] prepare for this to be filtered and simplified to keep only those commands which result in a game state change